Discover San Francisco : Neighborhoods of San Francisco

 The northeastern tip of the San Francisco peninsula is divided here into three neighborhoods, whose outer limits are Columbus Avenue to the west and Market Street to the south, while the north and east are bordered by the bay.
 Many of San Francisco's major attractions are concentrated in this area.

 Telegraph Hill.
-Located to the northeast of North Beach, this hill is so steep that houses seem to cling perilously to its face.
-The neighborhood was once home to artists and writers.
+Located to the northeast of North Beach, this hill is so steep that the houses seem to cling perilously to its face.
+This used to be a neighborhood for artists and writers.
 Today, it boasts a tower with a bold profile: the Coit Tower, named after Lillie Hitchcock Coit, a wealthy heiress who bequeathed her fortune to the city.
 The 65 m-high tower was built in her name in 1933 and declared a historic monument in 1983.
 The view over the bay and San Francisco is absolutely magnificent.
 Once at the top of the hill, you'll need to make your way back down to North Beach.
-To do this, take the Filbert Steps, long staircases that lead back down to the foot of the hill through sumptuous hanging gardens.
+To do this, take the Filbert Steps, long staircases that lead back down to the foot of the hill, through sumptuous hanging gardens.
 You may be surprised by the cries of wild parrots that have taken up residence in this urban jungle.

 Pacific Heights, Cow Hollow and the Northwest